SoftDev-Candy/TrailRaider/README.md

 # TrailRaider

-Download: GitHub is currently not allowing me to store the project, but you can download the complete game from this Google Drive link(https://drive.google.com/file/d/1gIqeRcSeOzijAOjTD1hwSQs04RonJkPP/view?usp=drive_link).
-I'll continue working on resolving the GitHub issue.

 TrailRaider is a game development project created to enhance my skills in game programming and level design.
 The project features:

 Lighting: Implemented using Lumen for dynamic and realistic lighting effects.